Do the Heat Have Another Playoff Run in Them, or Has Their Bubble Burst?

 The next chapter saw several players on the Heat hampered by COVID-19 protocols and injury, yet Miami still finished up as the sixth seed.
 There was no extended playoff run this time, though, as the Heat were swept by the eventual champion Milwaukee Bucks.

-Now team president Pat Riley has some key decisions to make, despite the team not owning their first-round pick in the upcoming draft.
+Now president Pat Riley has some key decisions to make, and the team did not have a first-round pick in the draft in which to add help.

 The Chosen Two

 Riley has never been afraid to push all his chips into the middle if he feels a player is worth the gamble.
 However, it appears he is ready to hold on when it comes to his two aces, Jimmy Butler and Bam Adebayo, describing them as a “great core” in his end-of-season media conference after losing to the Bucks.

 Butler averaged 21.5 points per game in the regular season, a slight increase on his 2019-20 number (19.9).
 His three-point shot continues to be off (as in milk left in the fridge a week past its sell-by date off), but he feasts much closer to the basket.
 His average attempts in the restricted area finished up at 5.9, while he managed 3.9 in the paint (non-restricted area).
 It is surprising, then, to see his free throw attempts fall, though he set career-high marks for assists (7.1) and steals (2.08), showing his all-around value to Miami.